 Think of Hong Kong and images of cheek-by-jowl skyscrapers and streets bursting at the seams with people come to mind.
-But if you venture beyond the city, you’ll find that it has several country parks — 24, in fact, which cover about 40% of its total area, along with protected areas in the territory.
+But if you venture beyond the city, you’ll find that it has 25 country parks that cover about 40% of Hong Kong’s total area, along with protected areas in the territory.
 These country parks have everything for a full day out — hiking trails of various difficulty levels, barbecue pits, beaches, waterfalls, and wartime relics.
 Here’s our round-up of the best country parks in the 852.

 Tai Mo Shan Country Park — Tsuen Wan